UNCSRP/Data-Analysis-Training-Modules/index.md

 #### Background {-}
-Research in exposure science, toxicology, and environmental health is becoming increasingly reliant upon data science and computational methods that can more efficiently extract information from complex datasets.
-These methods can be leveraged to better identify relationships between exposures to chemicals in the environment and human disease outcomes.
+Research in exposure science, epidemiology, toxicology, and environmental health is becoming increasingly reliant upon data science and computational methods that can more efficiently extract information from complex datasets.
+These methods can be leveraged to better identify relationships between exposures to stressors in the environment and human disease outcomes.
 Still, there remains a critical gap surrounding the training of researchers on these in silico methods.

 #### Objectives {-}
 We aimed to address this critical gap by developing the in**T**elligence **A**nd **M**achine l**E**arning (TAME) Toolkit, promoting trainee-driven data generation, management, and analysis methods to “TAME” data in environmental health studies.
 This toolkit encompasses training modules, organized as chapters within this [Github Bookdown site](https://uncsrp.github.io/Data-Analysis-Training-Modules/).
 All underlying code (in RMarkdown), input files, and imported graphics for these modules can be found at the parent [UNC-SRP Github Page](https://github.com/UNCSRP).